 The Treasury Secretary allocates credits (called "credit ceiling") to States.
-The Secretary will allocate credits each year to states based on population, with a ramp-up period culminating in \$12.150 billion per year (\$36.75 per capita in 2023), adjusted annually for inflation.
-Each participating state is guaranteed to receive a minimum amount of credit that also ramps up, reaching \$42 million per year by 2023.
+The Secretary will allocate credits each year to states based on population, with a ramp-up period culminating at \$36.75 per capita in 2025, adjusted annually for inflation.
+Each participating state is guaranteed to receive a minimum amount of credit that also ramps up, reaching \$42 million per year by 2025.
 A state's unused credit ceiling for a given year is returned to the national pool for reallocation to states that have used their credit ceiling.
 States in turn allocate their ceiling, according to a state plan, to participating taxpayers who have signed a binding rent reduction agreement that spans all of their qualifying buildings and eligible tenants.
-The allocation to taxpayers is for a credit period that can be up to 15 years, although the taxpayer will claim credits for each year.
+The allocation to taxpayers is for a credit period that can be up to 15 years, or less at the discretion of the state.
 Each state will establish a reserve to allow transfers of credit ceiling between taxpayers who over-estimated their credit needs for a credit period and taxpayers who underestimated.
 The bill requires reporting and compliance monitoring for taxpayers and states.
 The bill also provides the Secretary with regulation authority to develop coordination rules with LIHTC properties.
-The effective date of the provision is taxable years beginning after December 31, 2020.
+Direct payment of the credit applies in the case of a qualified building held by a partnership or S corporation.
+The effective date of the provision is taxable years beginning after December 31, 2022.

 Sec.
-216. Middle Income Housing Tax Credit (MIHTC)-A new Middle Income Housing Tax Credit (MIHTC) would continue where the very successful LIHTC program leaves off, by providing a tax credit to developers and operators to provide affordable housing to tenants between 60 percent and 100 percent of area median income.
-The Treasury Department would allocate tax credits to States based on population.
-For 2021, the allocation would be \$1 per capita with a \$1.14 million small state minimum.
+213. Middle Income Housing Tax Credit (MIHTC)-A new Middle Income Housing Tax Credit (MIHTC) would continue where the very successful LIHTC program leaves off, by providing a tax credit to developers and operators to provide affordable housing to tenants between 60 percent and 100 percent of area median income.
+The Treasury Department would allocate tax credits to states based on population.
+For 2024, the allocation would be \$1 per capita with a \$1.14 million small state minimum.
 An additional 5 cents per capita above this allocation would be reserved for middle-income housing developed in rural areas.
 State housing finance agencies would then allocate the tax credits to developers through a competitive process.
 The tax credits would be provided to developers over a 15-year compliance period.
 The credit amount would equal 50 percent of the present value of the qualifying costs, or 5 percent a year on an undiscounted basis.
 However, state housing agencies would only allocate so much credit as makes a housing project feasible.